-Do use Common Sense; remember you are in a foreign country, with their own set of laws.
+Do use Common Sense; remember you are in a foreign country, with its own set of laws.
 It’s not important if you think you are in the right or not.
-Remember, your guilty till proven innocent in Mexico.
+Remember, you are guilty till proven innocent in Mexico.

 - Do follow Mexican Laws.